MIS Posterior Percutaneous Instrumentation

 These are the steps:

-• Flourocopic X-rays are used to localize the pedicle insertion point and a Jam-Shidi needle is placed through the pedicle and into the vertebral body under image guidance.
+• Fluoroscopic X-rays are used to localize the pedicle insertion point, and a Jam-Shidi needle is placed through the pedicle and into the vertebral body under image guidance.

-• A cannulated tap is now deployed over the guide wire to prepare the path for the pedicle screw.
-The tap is also tested continuously in real time to ensure the pedicle wall is not breached and there is no proximity to a spinal nerve.
+• A cannulated tap is deployed over the guide wire to prepare the path for the pedicle screw.
+The tap is tested continuously in real-time to ensure the pedicle wall is not breached and there is no proximity to a spinal nerve.

 • Minimally invasive titanium screws are inserted with attached sleeves.
 The sleeves are used to guide the rod to the screw heads.
-At this time the process is repeated for as many screws as are needed.
+This process is repeated for as many screws as are needed.

-• Finally, the rod is delivered through the screw sleeves, locking caps are screwed into the screw heads on top of the rod, locking the rod to each screw and the sleeves are disconnected from the screw heads to leave behind the final construct of pedicle screws and rods.
+• Finally, the rod is delivered through the screw sleeves, locking caps are screwed into the screw heads on top of the rod, locking the rod to each screw.
+The sleeves are disconnected from the screw heads to leave behind the final construct of pedicle screws and rods.

-• The incisions are re-approximated with the sutures and the skin is closed using “skin glue”
+• The incisions are re-approximated with sutures, and the skin is closed using “skin glue”.

 Benefits associated with a MIS Posterior Percutaneous Instrumentation: